Citator

 In legal research, a citator is a citation index of legal resources, one of the best-known of which in the United States is Shepard's Citations.
 Given a reference of a legal decision, a citator allows the researcher to find newer documents which cite the original document and thus to reconstruct the judicial history of cases and statutes.
+A citator can also be used to determine whether a statute or regulation has been amended, repealed, superseded, or held unconstitutional.
 Using a citator in this way is colloquially referred to as "Shepardizing".

 Use in legal research

 Topical research

 Because cases cite related cases, citators can be used to find cases which are on topics related to a given topic.
 A common research strategy is to use "one good case" to find related cases.

 Establishing authority

 Another important application is to determine whether the conclusions of one case have been followed, overturned, or modified in later cases, especially by higher courts.
 This is important for legal systems in which the binding authority of a case is contingent on precedent.

 Citators often include annotations indicating the history and treatment of a case in citing opinions.
 Shepard's notes 'history' as affirmed, modified, reversed, same case, Superseded, or vacated; and 'treatment' as criticised, distinguished, explained, j dissenting opinion, ~ consenting opinion, Limited, overruled, or questioned.

 Although originally distributed only as printed and bound volumes, citators are now typically on-line services such as LexisNexis's online Shepard's Citations, Justis Publishing's provider-neutral JustCite, Westlaw's KeyCite, Bloomberg Law's BCite, and the Oxford Law Citator of Oxford University Press.